Living in Rome?

 International Schools in Rome

-While the Italian school system has a good reputation and is free of charge, expat parents often worry about the language barrier.
-If your child is comparatively young, shows noticeable ease at picking up foreign languages, or has another European language (especially a Romanic one) as his or her mother tongue, this could be a great opportunity for your kid to acquire fluent Italian skills.
+While the Italian school system has a good reputation, and is free of charge, expat parents often worry about the language barrier.
+If your child is still quite young, then immersion in an Italian education can be a valuable opportunity to become fluent in the local language.

 Make sure to check out the following schools well in advance of your move: